yoloium/rs3-launcher/README.md

 ## Acknowledgments

 syldrathecat for https://github.com/syldrathecat/nxtlauncher.
 This project served as inspiration this project.
 It provides a lot of answers on how the client executes.
-FYI that project is very overcomplicated and over-engineered.